-Chrissy Teigen Announces The Gender Of Her Baby At The Grammys
+Chrissy Teigen Tells The World At The Grammys That She's Having A Boy

 “Since this is coming up again, I said our next baby would be a boy because that is the embryo we have left.
 A boy.
 So.
 Yeah.”

-Chrissy Teigen explained that the couple wanted a girl first and a boy second, and that the bond between John Legend and daughter Luna is amazing.
+Chrissy Teigen explained that the couple wanted a girl first and a boy second, adding that the bond between John Legend and daughter Luna is amazing.

 “I think I was most excited and allured by the fact that John would be the best father to a little girl.
 That excited me.”